2026 Buzzardball Championship Game Summary: Timberwolves vs. Heat

 Great game by both teams.
 Championship-level effort all the way through. 🏆🔥

-Fresh off their 2025 championship run, the Thunder didn’t just return—they came back as an even better version of themselves.
-And the result?
-A dominant 38–20 victory over the Minnesota Timberwolves to secure back-to-back titles and complete a historic undefeated season.
+Fresh off their 2025 championship run, the Thunder returned as an even better version of themselves.
+The result?
+A dominant 38–20 victory over the Minnesota Timberwolves.
+They secured back-to-back titles and completed a historic undefeated season.

-Let’s be honest—this Thunder team was on a different level all year.
-And in the championship, they proved it again.
+Let’s be honest.
+This Thunder team was on a different level all year.
+In the championship, they proved it again.

-The game started competitively, with the Timberwolves battling early, but Oklahoma City slowly gained control and never looked back.
-Once the Thunder found their rhythm, they turned it into a full takeover—consistent offense, relentless pressure, and total command of the game.
+The game started competitively.
+The Timberwolves battled early.
+But Oklahoma City slowly gained control.
+Once the Thunder found their rhythm, they took over.
+Consistent offense, relentless pressure, and total command defined their game.

-Leading the charge was Atticus Reed with 15 points, followed closely by Ben Buri with 14.
-The duo set the tone offensively and kept the momentum firmly on Oklahoma City’s side.
+Leading the charge was Atticus Reed with 15 points.
+Ben Buri followed closely with 14.
+This duo set the tone offensively and kept the momentum firmly on Oklahoma City’s side.

-The Timberwolves continued to compete, led by Antwan Padilla Jr. with 7 points, but the Thunder’s depth and execution proved too much to overcome.
+The Timberwolves continued to compete.
+Antwan Padilla Jr. led with 7 points.
+But the Thunder’s depth and execution proved too much to overcome.

-To cap it all off, this championship came with a little extra reward—rings and championship t-shirts—a well-earned celebration for a group that truly deserved it.
-Credit to the parents for making that moment even more special for the kids.
+To cap it all off, this championship came with a little extra reward.
+Rings and championship t-shirts marked a well-earned celebration.
+Parents made that moment even more special for the kids.

 Congratulations to Coaches Joel Wilson and Adam Harper on building something special.